-The role of Tully was significantly changed at the end of 2012 and it continues to provide extremely valuable data to the industry.
+The role of Tully was significantly changed at the end of 2012 with the change to testing commercial cattle rather than pedigree bulls.
+It continues to provide extremely valuable data to the industry.
 Continued investment from DAFM in a new electronically feed measurement system has improved efficiency at the centre.
-It has proved to be a very worthwhile exercise with excellent cooperation between ICBF, Teagasc, and the meat processors to ensure that the maximum amount of data is captured from those animals.
+2018 also saw the first introduction of Methane measurement systems.
+It has proven to be a very worthwhile exercise with excellent cooperation between ICBF, Teagasc, and the meat processors to ensure that the maximum amount of data is captured from those animals.

-The future role of Tully is als an integral element of $G \in \mathbb{N} \in \mathbb{R} \in \mathbb{L} \times \mathbb{N}$.
+The future role of Tully is also an integral element of $G \in \mathbb{N} \in IR \in LAND^{\otimes}$.